pdstools.ih.Aggregates

 summary_outcomes(by: str | List[str] | polars.Expr | None = None, every: str | datetime.timedelta | None = None, query: pdstools.utils.types.QUERY | None = None) polars.LazyFrame

-This method provides a count of each outcome type, which can be useful for understanding the distribution of outcomes across different dimensions or time periods.
+Aggregates outcome counts, useful for understanding the distribution of outcomes across dimensions or time periods.

 Parameters:

-• query (Optional[QUERY], optional) – Query to filter the data before aggregation, by default None
+• query (QUERY, optional) – Polars expression to filter data before aggregation.

 Returns: